 Along with the brand name, we have the tagline, which encapsulates the essence of your brand in as few words as possible.
 The brand tagline, too, needs to be catchy and resonate with your intended audience.
 Furthermore, it should both differentiate you from your competitors and communicate value to your customers.
 None of this is easy to achieve, which is why most brands suck more than a heavy-duty Dyson cordless vacuum cleaner.

 If you don’t think your tagline is important, “Think different.”

 Finally, we take all the abstract, conceptual stuff from above and manifest it visually.
 This is what the brand identity is all about.

 Your brand identity includes design elements, such as your logo, your colors, typography, product packaging, and more.
 It’s the symbolic, visual representation of your brand.
 Something your customers can learn to recognize.
 Like putting a face to a person.
 The face is not the person, but you recognize the person thanks to their face.

 If you ever need an awesome brand identity developed, Alexander Petrov from Embrand Studio is the best designer I know.
 The guy has mad skills in both conceptual and design work.
 His work is truly breathtaking.
+I’ve worked with him on several different projects and he’s phenomenal.
 Go check him out.